 We’ve all seen the pics with laptops perched atop tanned thighs by the beach/jungle with #worklife written smugly underneath.
 As a digital nomad, you create how, when and where you work – it means freedom, without the finite, ever-dwindling savings account.
 If you assume living on the cheap automatically means surrendering the comforts and luxuries of the first world, you’ve been living in it for too long.
-The planet is full of incredible hubs that bustle with expat activity, are hooked up to fast Internet, glisten with vibrant cultural life and pack a flavourful punch.
+The planet is full of incredible hubs that bustle with expat activity, are hooked up to fast the Internet, glisten with vibrant cultural life and pack a flavourful punch.

 Chang Mai, Thailand – 770$/ month, 20Mb/s

 Chang Mai is the number one destination in the world for digital nomads.
 Plenty of co-working spaces, delicious and healthy food, fast Wi-Fi connection, and a low cost of living provide the right environment to get serious work done while surrounding yourself with a supportive community.